 Drugs A - Z

-Generic Name: acyclovir topical
+Generic Name: acyclovir injection

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - kidney disease

 - an unusual or allergic reaction to acyclovir, valacyclovir, other medicines, foods, dyes, or preservatives

 How should I use this medicine?This medicine is infused into a vein.
 It is usually given by a health care professional in a hospital or clinic setting.

 If you receive this medicine at home, you will be taught how to prepare and give this medicine.
 Use exactly as directed.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
 If you do not have a sharps container, call your pharmacist or healthcare provider to get one.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as newborn for selected conditions, precautions do apply.